-Disk quotas on Bluemoon and DeepGreen are defined by the level of support the principal investigator (PI) is providing to the VACC, in other words, the PI’s tier.
+Disk quotas are determined by the VACC account owner’s tier — the level of support the principal investigator (PI) is providing to the VACC.

-“Block” is the total size of your group’s disk storage.
+In the table below, “block” is the total size of your group’s disk storage.
 “Files” is the total number of files allowed to be written to disk.
-Soft vs. hard limits are explained farther down this page.

 TIER | FILESYSTEM | BLOCK Soft Limit / Hard Limit |